andrewyy677/metaExpertPro/README.md

 ### Folders and files
 1. For eggnog-mapper-based eggnog annotation:

 For conducting eggnog annotation via eggnog-mapper, the essential eggnog-mapper database files, namely eggnog.db and eggnog_proteins.dmnd, are necessary.
-You can obtain the compressed files by accessing the following link () on Baidu Cloud Drive (with the extraction code being ).
+You can obtain the compressed files by accessing the following link (https://pan.baidu.com/s/11ZTPnbgz5p2c75W-ATJ8JA) on Baidu Cloud Drive (with the extraction code being yosa).
 Subsequently, these files need to be decompressed and positioned within the directory path metaEx/software/eggnog-mapper/eggnog-mapper-data/.

 Note: The sizes of the eggnog.db and eggnog_proteins.dmnd files are approximately 42 GB.